Advestis/transparentpath/README.md

 [![mail](https://img.shields.io/badge/contact-maintainers-blue)](mailto:pythondev@advestis.com)

 # TransparentPath

 A class that allows one to use a path in a local file system or a Google Cloud Storage (GCS) file system in the same way one would use a *pathlib.Path* object.
+One can use many different GCP projects at once.

 ## Requirements